 # character designates commentary.
 Everything following this character, up to the first line break, is disregarded.

-User-agent: Yandex Allow: /cgi-bin Disallow: / # forbids downloads of anything except for pages # starting with '/cgi-bin'
+User-agent: Yandex Allow: /cgi-bin Disallow: / # prohibits downloading anything except for the pages # starting with '/cgi-bin'

 Disallow directives from the corresponding